-- Applicants must complete an admissions application online at ApplyTexas. - Applicants must comply with Texas Success Initiative (TSI) requirements.
+- Complete an admissions application online at ApplyTexas. - Comply with Texas Success Initiative (TSI) requirements.
 The Texas Success Initiative is a state-mandated program that promotes academic success by ensuring that all students are prepared for college-level coursework.
 TSI measures reading, writing, and mathematics skills to determine students' readiness to enroll and perform in freshman-level academic coursework.
 Students who are required to test will be advised based on the results of their TSI assessment scores.
 Students will not be denied admission to TSC based on TSI scores or college placement scores; however, all TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
-If these students do choose to take the TSI Assessment, they will not be prohibited from enrolling in a program if identified as not college ready. - Applicants must provide proof of Bacterial Meningitis vaccination.
+If these students do choose to take the TSI Assessment, they will not be prohibited from enrolling in a program if identified as not college ready. - Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
-Further information is available through the Texas Higher Education Coordinating Board (THECB). - Applicants must submit proof of Texas State Residency for tuition purposes. - Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses. - Applicants must meet additional requirements for some admission types.
+Further information is available through the Texas Higher Education Coordinating Board (THECB). - Submit proof of Texas State Residency for tuition purposes. - Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses. - Meet additional requirements for some admission types.
 (See information in Admissions Classifications below).